vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 }
 ```

-It must then register itself calling `DBDDLRegister`.
+It must then register itself by calling `DBDDLRegister`.
 You can take a look at the `dbddl_plugin.go` in the engine package for an example of how it's done.
 Finally, you need to add a command line flag to vtgate to have it use the new plugin: `--dbddl_plugin=myPluginName`